vergnaty/elasticsearch-connect/README.md

 # elasticsearch-connect

-- Simplified access into elasticsearch without any knowledge.
+- Simplified access into elasticsearch without any knowledge of DSL Queries.

 - Single API to mange CRUD Operations for multiple Indexes and Types